burhanmt/dejavu2/README.md

 ## About Project
 Dejavu English is a vocabulary builder application that helps the users to learn more vocabularies by using ML and AI.
 Each vocabulary individually traces to find out the retention interval of the user.
-The goal of the program is making the user's vocabularies from Sensory memory to Long-term memory.
+The goal of the program is making the user's vocabularies from Sensory memory level to Long-term memory level.

-Larave 8 was used for the project.
+Laravel 8 is used for the project.
 This repo is all about the API only.
-It represents business logic of the project.
+It represents the business logic of the project.
 The application logic and business logic are strictly separated.
-The application (web, mobile) will be developed later.
+The application (web, mobile) will be developed later by consuming this API.

 ## Code Standards
-PSR-12 for coding standard, PSR-4 for namespace conventions is followed up.
+PSR-12 for coding standard, PSR-4 for namespace convention standard is followed up.

 ## Folder Structure
 - **Models** --> All models